-- What is the gender composition of your workforce, and are they proportionately distributed across all classification levels or clustered in certain levels? - Look in more detail at the representation of women at executive levels and consider in terms of your organisational target and the overall sector target (although this may also be discussed in Section 3). - Apply the same analysis and questions to other target groups to identify trends.
+- What is the gender composition of your workforce, and are they proportionately distributed across all classification levels or clustered in certain levels? - Look in more detail at the representation of women at executive levels (see page 3.4) and consider in terms of your agency target and the overall sector target (although this may also be discussed in Section 3). - Apply the same analysis and questions to other target groups to identify trends.
 Also consider intersections: for example, are women with disability represented in all classification levels?
+Note that there may be some overlap between CALD1 (employees born overseas) and CALD 2 (language other than English spoken at home) and First Nations peoples who speak a language other than English at home. - Are there regional differences in the pattern, with potential inequities more prominent in some regions?